 Why Does My iPhone Keep Beeping?

-Your iPhone keeps beeping because an ad is playing an mp3 file which you are hearing through your iPhone’s speaker.
+- An ad is playing an mp3 file which you are hearing through your iPhone’s speaker.
 The ad is likely coming from an app you have open on your iPhone, or from a web page you were viewing in the Safari app.

 What To Do When Your iPhone Keeps Beeping